 Would you judge that on the basis of how long it hurts for afterwards?
 Or when you've got them sort of cocking a leg and moving from side to side?
+Yeah.

 Yeah, how stable they are, when they're sort of doing cocking leg, and also asking how they felt each class.
 So how was it last week?
 How long did it take you to recover?
 I mean, ideally, if they're in discomfort for the rest of the day, great.
 You know, that's just a bit of work really, isn't it?
 But if, as I said before, if I'm upset them, and it's really sort of gone into orbit for a couple of days, then you know, sort of toning it down a bit.
-And it's just that sort of progression.
-And at the end of the day, even if you've got, whatever you've got a dodgy knee, or a dodgy hip, you've got to be able to sit on a chair, sit at a table, sit on the sofa, sit on the loo.
-So it's a functional exercise.
-And that's the bit that's really, really vital.

-And you mentioned as many reps as the patient is likely to tolerate, but how often, is this daily?

-We probably start sort of twice a week, and then move to three times a week.
+So and it's just that sort of progression.
+And at the end of the day, even if you've got whatever, you've got a dodgy knee, or a dodgy hip, you've got to be able to sit on a chair, sit at a table, sit on the sofa, sit on the loo.
+So so it's a functional exercise.
+And that's the bit that's really, really vital if you mentioned, you know, as many reps as the patient is likely to tolerate, but yeah, how often is this daily, or we've totally, probably start sort of twice a week, and then move to three times a week.
 And just again, just building stuff up, because this is the sort of muscles that are really easy to switch off.
-And even more so when you're in pain, because again, you stop doing stuff because it hurts.
-And I guess that's your role and to a certain extent, my role is explaining what pain means.
+And I end even more so when you're in pain, because again, you stop doing stuff because it hurts.
+And it's a nice guess that's your role.
+And to a certain extent, my role is just is explaining those, what pain means.
 And you know, how to work through it, and where the benefits are.
-Because if you're only sort of 50 and you're heading for a hip replacement, you've got a lot of living ahead of you, so you may as well get your head around it and get on with it.
-And also, I mean, I've certainly had two clients last year who both have had hip replacements.
+Because, you know, if you're only sort of 50 and you're heading for a hip replacement, you've got a lot of living ahead of you, CMS will get your head around it and get on.
+And, and also, I mean, I've certainly had two clients last year who both have had hip replacements.
 And one of them I'd been nagging and nagging and nagging to go and see somebody for ages, but he was totally resistant to it.
-And I think it's partly that we think that because we're only 55 that I don't need a hip replacement.
+And I think it's it's partly that we think that because we're only 55 that, you know, I don't need a hip replacement.
 That's something for an old person.
-But when it got to the point that when he was on holiday, they had to drive to the beach to then walk the dog, then he started to realise that impact on his everyday life and enjoyment and they thought, okay, maybe I better go.
+But, you know, when it got to the point that when he was on holiday, they had to drive to the beach to then walk the dog.
+Then he started to realise that impact on his everyday life and enjoyment and they thought, okay, maybe I better go.
 And he's had the hip replacement now, instantly free of pain.
-Why didn't I do this two years ago?
-Because you didn't listen to the Pilates teacher or your wife.
-So our sort of how we treat pain, isn't it and our experiences and where we are with life and all of those things.